pepkit/pephub/README.md

 You can read more about server settings and configuration [here](docs/server-settings.md).

-## Development:
+## Development

-PEPhub consists of a FatsAPI backend, and a React frontend. to get started with development, there are three things you need to do:
+PEPhub consists of a FastAPI backend, and a React frontend.
+To get started with development, there are three things you need to do:

 **1. Ensure database is set up and running.**
-See [here](#1-database-setup) if you've not setup a database.
+See [here](#1-database-setup) if you've not set up a database.

 **2. Start pephub.**
 You can run pephub natively using the following: